Four steps in persuasive communication at work

 - entering into discussion with others and obtaining their ready agreement

 Effective workplace persuasion was studied closely by Professor Jay Conger, Professor of Organizational Behavior at the University of Southern California.
 Over a 12-year period he reviewed the characteristics of successful business leaders and change agents, and studied the academic literature on persuasion and rhetoric.
 Conger summarized his research in a 1998 Harvard Business Review article, “The Necessary Art of Persuasion.”
-Although more than 20 years have gone by since then, his conclusions are timeless.
+Although more than 20 years have gone by since then, his conclusions are timeless because humans still have the same motivations.

 Conger’s interest focused on persuasion as a process rather than as a single event, ie one presentation.
 He formed definite conclusions about the necessary qualities of effective persuasion: